supanadit/jwt-go/README.md

-# Easy JWT Setup for Golang
+# JWT Go

 [![Go Report Card](https://goreportcard.com/badge/github.com/supanadit/jwt-go)](https://goreportcard.com/report/github.com/supanadit/jwt-go)

-A JWT library for Golang, this is not original library meaning this library depends on other library such as [jwt-go](https://github.com/dgrijalva/jwt-go) which is the original JWT library for golang, [mapstructure](github.com/mitchellh/mapstructure), and [bcrypt](golang.org/x/crypto/bcrypt).
+A JWT library for Golang and easy to use, but this is not original library meaning this library depends on other library such as [jwt-go](https://github.com/dgrijalva/jwt-go) which is the original JWT library for golang, also [mapstructure](github.com/mitchellh/mapstructure), and [bcrypt](golang.org/x/crypto/bcrypt).

 ## Installation